MicrosoftDocs/learn/learn-pr/azure-devops/route-system-feedback/includes/3-monitoring-status-dashboards.md

 ## What is Power BI?

-[Power BI](https://powerbi.microsoft.com/documentation/powerbi-service-get-started/) enables you to create business-centric dashboards and reports, as well as reports analyzing long-term KPI trends.
-You can [import the results of a log query](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-powerbi) into a Power BI dataset so you can combine data from different sources and share reports on the web and on mobile devices.
+[Power BI](https://powerbi.microsoft.com/documentation/powerbi-service-get-started/?azure-portal=true) enables you to create business-centric dashboards and reports, as well as reports analyzing long-term KPI trends.
+You can [import the results of a log query](https://docs.microsoft.com/azure/log-analytics/log-analytics-powerbi?azure-portal=true) into a Power BI dataset so you can combine data from different sources and share reports on the web and on mobile devices.

-TODO: Here's a ...
+Here's what Power BI looks like:

 ![A drawing of ...](../media/3-power-bi.png)